Mindlesscargo/discord-rpc-manager/README.md

 # Discord RPC Manager
 A simple electron app to manage discord rich presence

-*Warning: This is not a proudction product.
+*Warning: This is not a production product.
 You may experience bugs in the setup or usage of this application* [Download Installer Here](https://assets.nekonii.xyz/downloads/discord-rich-presence-manager/setup.exe)